-LONDON (AP) — A British coroner has opened a long-awaited inquest into the death of Mark Duggan, a 29-year-old man whose shooting at the hands of London police sparked days of riots across England.
+LONDON (AP) — A British coroner on Monday opened the long-awaited inquest into the death of Mark Duggan, a 29-year-old man whose shooting by London police sparked days of dramatic riots across England.

-Judge Keith Cutler told jurors at Duggan's inquest on Monday that they were on a "quest to find the truth."
+Judge Keith Cutler told jurors at the Duggan inquest on Monday that they were on a "quest to find the truth."

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.